-With over 3,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), few can argue with this audacious claim.
-At a “spry” nine years old, Gus comes from a long lineage of champion Bugs … I mean Pugs, and has rightly earned the nickname All-Terrain Pug, according to Cedar.
+With over 15,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), few can argue with this audacious claim.
+Gus comes from a long lineage of champion Bugs … I mean Pugs, and has rightly earned the nickname All-Terrain Pug, according to Cedar.

-Gus covered over 15 miles of “rugged and treacherous terrain” says Cedar, and showed up at a remote vacation cabin.
+Gus covered over 15 miles of “rugged and treacherous terrain” said Cedar, and showed up at a remote vacation cabin.

 Gus can now be found traversing the base of crags across the country greeting his many followers.

-“He is often sited like a celebrity at climbing areas,” says Cedar.
+“He is often sited like a celebrity at climbing areas,” said Cedar.